Charm School (film): Plot

-Adela is a rebellious young girl whose behavior causes tension with her politician father, accidentally sets a theater stage on fire during a performance, leading to her arrest and threatening her father's public image.
-To curb her behavior, her father confines her and insists that she attend Doña Macarena "Maca" Ribera's finishing school, promising to finance her long-awaited acting lessons in London if she complies.
+Adela is a rebellious young woman whose behavior causes tension with her father, who is a politician and single.
+One day, she accidentally sets a theater stage on fire during a performance, leading to her arrest and threatening her father's public image.
+To curb her behavior, her father confines her and requires her to attend Doña Macarena "Maca" Ribera's finishing school, promising to finance Adela's long-desired acting studies in London if she complies.

-At the school, Adela meets other students, including Maribel, who struggles with clumsiness; Valentina, a musically talented student sent due to personal conflicts with her family regarding her sexual orientation; Heidi, engaged to the son of a wealthy man and attending to learn etiquette; and Pia, a smart, bookish girl who faces challenges in forming romantic relationships.
-The girls attend lessons on embroidery, cooking, floral arrangement, etiquette, and homemaking, led by Maca, who encourages the girls to develop skills to create calm and order in their lives.
+At the school, Adela meets several students, including Maribel, who struggles with clumsiness; Valentina, a musically talented student sent there following conflicts with her family for being a lesbian; Heidi, who is engaged to the son of a wealthy man and attends to learn proper etiquette; and Pia, an intelligent but socially reserved student who has difficulty forming romantic relationships.
+The girls receive instruction in domestic and social skills under Maca's strict guidance.

-During her time at the school, Adela befriends the students and staff, assisting them with personal challenges, and develops a relationship with Emiliano, a maintenance worker.
-Over time, she begins to take her lessons seriously, learning to cooperate and empathize with Maca.
+During her time at the school, Adela forms friendships with the girls and staff and begins a romantic relationship with Emiliano, a maintenance worker.
+Although initially resistant, she gradually becomes more cooperative and develops a mutual understanding with Maca.

-Adela's father faces political pressures culminating in a high-profile dinner intended to present Adela as well-mannered.
-During the event, she reveals family secrets and misunderstandings, challenging the adults' expectations and addressing the school's reputation.
-Following this, the students complete the course and pursue their individual paths: Heidi reconciles with her fiancé, Maribel opens her own finishing school, Valentina continues her music career with her girlfriend, Pia establishes a romantic relationship, and Adela departs for London to study acting.
-Maca leaves the school to start a television program.
+Meanwhile, Adela's father faces mounting political pressure, culminating in a high-profile dinner intended to present Adela as well-mannered.
+During the event, Adela publicly reveals family secrets and misunderstandings, challenging the expectations of the adults involved.
+After completing the course, the students pursue different paths: Heidi reconciles with her fiancé, Maribel opens her own finishing school, Valentina continues her music career alongside her girlfriend, and Pia enters a romantic relationship.
+Adela departs for London to study acting, while Maca closes the school to begin a television career.